- 1. monday.com — Best for workflow automations

 For richer functionality you have to start paying for it.
 The Business class version gives you app integrations or “Power-Ups' which allow you to enable additional functionality such as GitHub, SalesForce, and Slack integrations; Gantt charts; timesheets; reporting; and analytics.

-Asana helps teams succeed at every project by staying in sync, hitting their deadlines, and reaching their goals with Asana’s Work Graph data model.
+Why I picked Asana: It helps teams succeed at every project by staying in sync, hitting their deadlines, and reaching their goals with Asana’s Work Graph data model.
 All over the world, teams of all sizes trust Asana with their projects, programs, and processes.

 Asana lets you view your data in the following views: board, list, timeline, and calendar where you can store and visualise information on your projects including tasks, subtasks, milestones, task assignees, sections, custom fields, and so much more.
 Users can make Asana as simple or as comprehensive as they see fit.